Home » DIY » Stenciled Rug for the Laundry Room

 I made a quatrefoil stencil on paper, then used an ink pen to dot trace it onto heavy cardboard.
 Poking the holes in the cardboard made it easier to cut with my scissors.

-quatrefoil stenciled rug vinyl wallpaper oil sharpie MyRepurposedLife
+quatrefoil stenciled rug on vinyl wallpaper with oil sharpie MyRepurposedLife

 It seemed to take forever!
 It was probably a one Hallmark movie project.
-Smile If you watch Home & Family, you know what that means.
+Smile If you ever watched Home & Family, you know what that means.

 trim vinyl wallpaper stenciled rug